pudly/schmopera-hugo/content/articles/sexy-operas-the-tale-of-januarie.md

 date = "2017-03-02T09:24:00+00:00"
 lastmod = "2017-03-02T11:00:00+00:00"
 publishDate = "2017-03-02T10:39:00+00:00"
-slug = "sexy-operas-the-tale-of-januarie"
-title = "Sexy operas: The Tale of Januarie"
+short_description = "It has all the stuff of classic storytelling: an old man marries a young blonde girl, a young man is lovesick over that same blonde girl, and the whole story is fuelled by sex.
+In fact, Priapus himself (played by Carl Stone) sets quite the tone indeed, introducing the story with a penile hat atop his head, a wheelbarrow in front of him to carry the weight of his four-foot-long penis. " slug = "sexy-operas-the-tale-of-januarie" title = "Sexy operas: The Tale of Januarie"
 +++